Basic printing in parallel¶

 Contributed by Ed Bueler.

 This example shows how one may print various quantities in parallel.
-The Firedrake public interface largely works as-is in parallel but several of the operations here expose the PETSc and MPI underpinnings in order to print.
+The Firedrake public interface mostly works as-is in parallel but several of the operations here expose the PETSc and MPI underpinnings in order to print.

 Run this example in parallel using \(P\) processes by doing